Best instant cameras in 2024

 Here are the best instant cameras based on our testing

-While instant cameras won't shoot images to rival the best cameras, they can nevertheless take a great photo, and offer a tactile satisfaction and instant gratification that most 'proper' cameras don't.
+While the best instant cameras won't shoot images to rival the best cameras, they can nevertheless take a great photo, and offer a tactile satisfaction and instant gratification that most 'proper' cameras don't.
 There's just a feeling to them that can't be replicated by the reams of technology in today's top end digital cams.

 There’s a simplicity to instant camera photography that many people enjoy.
 It’s often nicer to shoot, print and make a memory instantly than it is to sweat over photographic perfection and spend hours in the editing suite.
 There’s also obviously the instant gratification and pleasing retro feeling of holding a printed photo in the hand — something that by default we aren’t used to in today’s smartphone age.